Film Spoilers and

 Dying Femme Fatale Margot was Double-Crossed By Frankie - The Money Chest Had Only $1 In It

-This little-known cult B-film noir opened with betrayed and seriously-wounded Dr. Lloyd Craig (Herbert Rudley) washing his soiled and bloody hands and face in a grimy washroom sink (with broken mirror) at a gas station.
-After hitchhiking to San Francisco 75 miles away, he proceeded to the 6th floor apartment of femme fatale Margot Shelby (Jean Gillie) (who was preparing to flee town), fatally shot her for revenge, and then dropped dead.
+It opened with betrayed and seriously-wounded Dr. Lloyd Craig (Herbert Rudley) washing his soiled and bloody hands and face in a grimy washroom sink (with broken mirror) at a gas station.
+After hitchhiking to San Francisco 75 miles away, he proceeded to the 6th floor apartment of femme fatale Margot Shelby (Jean Gillie) (who was preparing to flee town).
+He fatally shot her for revenge, and then dropped dead.

-In the film, she schemed with gangster pal Jim Vincent (Edward Norris) and idealistic prison doctor Dr. Craig to resurrect convict Frankie Olins (Robert Armstrong) after he was executed in the gas chamber, and force him to reveal the dough's whereabouts.
-Their preposterous plan succeeded and Olins drew them a map, after which he was shot dead by Vincent.
+In the film, evil Margot had schemed with gangster pal Jim Vincent (Edward Norris) (by pretending to be in love with him) and idealistic prison doctor Dr. Craig to resurrect dead gangster-convict Frankie Olins (Robert Armstrong) after he was executed in the gas chamber.
+Their plan was to force him to reveal $400,000's whereabouts.
+Their preposterous plan succeeded after they stole Frankie's body from the morgue and revived him!
+Frankie drew them a map (but kept one-half of the drawing for himself), after which he was shot dead (again!) by Vincent (with encouragement from Margot) - to steal his half of the map.

-During their late-night drive to the location of the money, Vincent was deliberately run over by the sadistic Margot.
-And then as Dr. Craig dug up the strongbox in a eucalyptus grove, she told him: "All our hopes, all our plans...," but then shot him twice and laughed hysterically and maniacally as he lay on the ground.
-Then, she ran off with the box in her arms, cackling: "It's mine.
+During their late-night drive in Dr. Craig's car to the location of the money, Vincent was deliberately run over while fixing a flat tire by the sadistic Margot.
+And then as Dr. Craig (at gunpoint) dug up the strongbox in a eucalyptus grove, she told him: "All our hopes, all our plans...," but then shot him twice and laughed hysterically and maniacally as he lay on the ground.
+Then, Margot ran off with the box in her arms, cackling greedily: "It's mine.
 It's all mine now!"

-The film ended with a return to the present - the treasure box was opened as Margot died on her apartment's couch.
-It was revealed to be a decoy - with only $1 and a note from Frankie:
+After the flashback, the film ended with a return to the present.
+Dr. Craig had followed Margo to her apartment - and lethally shot her.
+The treasure box was opened by Detective Portugal as Margot died on her apartment's couch.
+It was revealed to be a decoy - with only $1 and a note from Frankie to the double-crosser:

 Deep Blue Sea (1999)